[This page begins with introductory material

 Here are four representative eurythmic positions with their associated astrological signs.
 Yes, astrology.
 The occult powers of the stars are very important to Anthroposophists.
 Astrology, as interpreted by Steiner, is never far below the surface in Waldorf education:

 Steiner lays out specific connections between eurythmic gestures and astrological signs.
 For instance, concerning the tenth gesture (X), he says "Here (X) is that element which is manifested in the outer world in everything standing under the sign of eternal action, under the sign of eternal will: Taurus, the bull." [p.
 170.]
-Steiner discusses a total of nineteen gestures: twelve for the signs of the zodiac and seven for the sacred planets, and he connects all this with speech.
+Steiner discusses a total of nineteen gestures: twelve for the signs of the zodiac and seven for the sacred planets, and he connects all of them with speech.
 Consonants have their origin in the zodiac, he says; vowels have their origin in the sacred planets.

 Steiner wraps things up by saying "Today, then, we have discovered nineteen gestures; twelve static and seven permeated with movement — of which latter one is quiescent only because rest is the antithesis of movement.
 (In the Moon we have movement annulled by its very velocity.)" [p.
 175.]